Meeting and surpassing all audience expectations every day.

 Jimmy Carter sitting there with Rosalind.

-And what I am convinced happened, because at the time Jimmy Carter was putting houses together at Habitat for Humanity.
+And what I am convinced happened, because at the time, Jimmy Carter was putting houses together at Habitat for Humanity.

-His poor image coming out of the worst presidency anybody could ever remember.
+That was his attempt to rehabilitate his poor image coming out of the worst presidency anybody could ever remember.

 Here's the hated Richard Nixon.